Cooling Abolishes Neuronal Network Synchronization In Rat Hippocampal Slices

 Digital Object Identifier (DOI)

 Javedan, Sam P.; Fisher, Robert S.; Eder, Hans G.; Smith, Kris; and Wu, Jie, "Cooling Abolishes Neuronal Network Synchronization In Rat Hippocampal Slices" (2002).
-Neurobiology.
+Translational Neuroscience.
 413.